 6. Dollar Tree is the best place for school supplies like $1 calculators.

-Ah, Dollar Tree, how we love you — especially when it comes to cheap school supplies.
+Ah, Dollar Tree, how we love you — especially when it comes to discount school supplies.

 This is where you should be buying your scientific calculators, clipboards, planners, and the items that you think your kids will lose — the dollar store will save you big in the long run.